Magical Town San Cristóbal de las Casas

 • Take tours of the rich built heritage of the city, the largest in the state that includes a large number of golden Baroque altarpieces.

-• Visit the neighborhoods and learn about their festivals and their artisan and gastronomic specialties.
+• Visit the neighborhoods, learn about their festivals and their artisan and gastronomic specialties.

-• To visit a distillery with a tasting of "posos".
+• Visit a distillery with a tasting of "pox".

 • Take the tourist streetcar tour.